Schull and Skibbereen Railway: Route

 The S&S's main line was 15 ½ miles long.
-It was one of several in Ireland built under the terms of the Tramways Act 1883.
+It was one of several in Ireland built under the terms of the Tramways and Public Companies (Ireland) Act 1883 (46 & 47 Vict. c.
+43).
 It largely ran alongside roads, although a large 12-arched masonry viaduct was built over an inlet of Roaringwater Bay, and at times using gradients at steep as 1:30.

 The line linked the small harbour and village at Schull (in Irish: Scoil Mhuire) with the town of Skibbereen (An Sciobairín).
 The only sizeable intermediate village was Ballydehob (Béal Átha an dá Chab), although the station was located inconveniently far from the village.
 The line was single track, with a passing place at Ballydehob station.
 Other halts were built at Newcourt, Church Cross, Hollyhill, Kilcoe and Woodlands (of which only Hollyhill had a station building).

 The station at Skibbereen was built on a cramped site adjacent to that of the Cork, Bandon and South Coast Railway.
 The S&S trains had to reverse out of the station into a headshunt, before proceeding towards Schull.
 (A similar reversing operation is still required at Killarney railway station on Iarnród Éireann's line from Mallow to Tralee).